 During that 9-month stint, Stevens solved one structure on his own and assisted with another.
 "I'd done a lot of computing work and I knew my way around a protein very well," he says, "so using the NMR software came naturally to me."

-The software Stevens was using had been written in the 1980s ...Read More.
+The software Stevens was using had been written in the 1980s.
+"It was ...Read More.